pratapnarra/HPML-Final-Project/README.md

 ```

-Then run the compare_performance.py will generate the time profiling results
+Then run the compare_performance.py and it will generate the time profiling results for optimized and unoptimized models